 If you are new to my style of teaching, Kinesiology of Yoga is the necessary pre-requisite for the Therapeutic Yoga Intensive.
 I call it my "no fuss, no muss", let's get into the Annaymaya Kosha and dig into biomechanics.
 When you leave you will understand biomechanical principles as they relate to asanas, alignment and yoga cueing.
 We'll explore physical concepts - fascia, muscle, bone, and how these concepts work together to create a yoga practice.
 Come to this session if you have ever asked "why do some teachers teach heel to arch, and others heel to heel"; or "why do some students understand a yoga cue and others don't"; or "why am I so darn stuck in this pose, nothing I do seems to help".
 Join me - let's dig in, let's create some physical space so that tapas can occur and prana can arise.

-Kinesiology of Yoga is being offered in Calgary in April 2013, and in Toronto in September 2013.
-To check out the dates, prices and details - go to www.functionalsynergy.com/shop/trainings.
+Kinesiology of Yoga is being offered in Calgary in Oct 2013, To check out the dates, prices and details - go to www.functionalsynergy.com/shop/trainings.

 12 hours of pre-requisite training are required before attending the Therapeutic Yoga Intensive.
 The Kinesiology of Yoga training offers this requirement.